Do you recommend the meningitis shot?

 The American College Health Association (ACHA) now recommends that students consider the meningitis vaccine to reduce their risk of bacterial meningitis.
 Adverse reactions to meningococcal vaccination are mild and infrequent and include local redness and swelling lasting one to two days at the injection site or mild fever.
 Please discuss having this vaccination with your health care providers at the time of your college physical examination.

-The vaccination is not available at the Waldorf College Student Health Service office.
+The vaccination is not available at the Waldorf University Student Health Service office.
 The Student Health Services can assist you in getting the vaccination at the Mercy Forest City Clinic or at Winnebago Public Health Office.

 College students have a greater risk of meningococcal infection than the general population because of activities that are often a part of college life, such as smoking, being around someone that smokes (passive smoking), going out to bars, drinking alcohol, and living in a residence hall.
 Your child can be at risk because the infection is easily spread through direct contact with oral secretions.
 Such contact includes coughing, sharing utensils or kissing.
 And, of course, even if they live off campus and don't' smoke or drink themselves, all college students are at a greater sick for meningococcal infection because of the close contact they have in classes and activities with other students.
 Fortunately, this type of meningococcal infection can potentially be prevented with a vaccine.